ac2302/Conway-s-Game-of-Life/README.md

 ## Usage

 open command line in the folder containing the app.py and game.py files.
 Then run main.py

 ```
 flask run
 ```

 if that dosen't work, try

 ```
 python -m flask run
 ```

+then to open the launcher, go to http://localhost:5000

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.